 My dissertation, Radio Island: Sounding Freedom and Identity in Réunion and Across Oceanic Worlds (in progress), explores how Radio FreeDom, Réunion Island’s largest local radio station, shapes understandings of freedom, sovereignty, and belonging.
-Located in the Indian Ocean, Réunion is a French overseas department and part of the European Union, though geographically closer to Africa and Madagascar.
+Located in the Indian Ocean, Réunion is a French overseas department and part of the European Union, though geographically closer to Madagascar.
 This unique political status, along with the island’s vehicular language (Créole) and its multicultural history, create a rich context to study tensions between political inclusion, postcolonial identity, and local sovereignty.

 Through Radio FreeDom’s open “free antenna” platform—where any listener can speak live on air—I examine how Réunionese people navigate their relationship with the French state, the Indian Ocean region, and their Creole identity.
 Using both historical and ethnographic methods, my research contributes to critical analyses of France’s colonial legacy, republican ideals, and non-sovereign territories’ struggles with freedom and autonomy.
 My work also reinterprets Atlantic stories of slavery and creolization through Indian Ocean histories, offering new perspectives on freedom and sovereignty.